The-Membrane/membrane-core/contracts/cdp/readME.md

 - Create a Static LTV of 90 & insolvent variable after line 77
 - Comment 229 & 244

+In positions.rs for close_position
+- Comment 1571 lp withdrawl msgs

 In reply.rs for sell wall usage
 - Comment 109, 275, 308, 386, 520